-When English was first elected to the Board of Education, the district’s graduation rate hovered at 50%.
+When he started, the district’s graduation rate hovered at 50%.
 He rolled up his sleeves and went to work, championing policies to shrink the size of the central office and increase classroom spending.
-Today, after years of partnership and perseverance, both in the classroom and in the boardroom, the graduation rate stands at 71% and climbing.
+After years of partnership and perseverance, both in the classroom and in the boardroom, the graduation rate to 71%, the highest in decades.

 Chosen unanimously by his fellow board members as the youngest chairman in the history of the school system, English led the negotiations to resolve a dispute between APS and the City of Atlanta over the Beltline.
 The deal he brokered ensures $100 million in new revenue for Atlanta’s students while keeping the Beltline financially on track.

-Courtney English is a proud graduate of Frederick Douglass High School, a member of the LEAD Atlanta class of 2011 and serves on the boards of nonprofits like the National Center for Global Engagement, Child First USA, and the Morehouse College Center for Teacher Preparation Advisory board.
-He works as Chief Education Officer of an education technology company and is frequently a guest lecturer at Emory University, Spelman College, Morehouse College and Harvard University.
+Courtney English is a proud graduate of Frederick Douglass High School, Morehouse College, and serves as a member of the LEAD Atlanta class of 2011 and on the boards of nonprofits like the National Center for Global Engagement, Child First USA, and the Morehouse College Center for Teacher Preparation Advisory board.
+Courtney has guest lectured at Emory University, Spelman College, Morehouse College and Harvard University.